Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 Advantages: It is easy to pick up and drop off your skis.

-Disadvantages: The lines tend to be long during busier times.
+Disadvantages: The lines tend to be longer during busier times.

 Another option is to visit a ski shop before hitting the mountain.
 This option has worked for us in the past.